-In June of 2015 we were certified as a 3-anchor Clean Marina under the Georgia Strait Alliance’s (GSA) program for environmental best practices (that’s 3 out of 5).
+Recently reviewed and re-certified in November 2018 as a 3-anchor Clean Marina under the Georgia Strait Alliance’s (GSA) program for environmental best practices (that’s 3 out of 5).
 The designation recognizes industry leading marinas, harbour authorities, yacht clubs and boat yards that meet GSA’s rigid environmental standards.

 Heritage Boat Festival May 30, 2020 (last Saturday in May)

 Kids’ Pirate Day June 6, 2020 (first Saturday in June)

 Sea Life Celebration August 9, 2020 (second Sunday in August)